0xAX/asm/content/asm_3.md

 In the [previous post](asm_2.md), we started to learn the basics of the x86_64 architecture.
 One of the most crucial concepts we learned was the [stack](https://en.wikipedia.org/wiki/Stack-based_memory_allocation).
 In this chapter, we will explore more examples of stack usage.

-Let's start with a quick remainder: the stack is a special memory region that operates on the LIFO (last-in, first-out) principle.
+Let's start with a quick reminder: the stack is a special memory region that operates on the LIFO (last-in, first-out) principle.
 In the x86_64 architecture, we have sixteen general-purpose registers for temporary data storage: `rax`, `rbx`, `rcx`, `rdx`, `rdi`, `rsi`, `rbp`, `rsp`, and from `r8` to `r15`.
 However, for some applications, this might not be enough.
 One way to overcome this limitation is by using the stack.

 Besides temporary data storage, another crucial use of the stack is the ability to call and return from the [functions](https://en.wikipedia.org/wiki/Function_(computer_programming)).
 When we call a function, the return address is stored on the stack.
 Once the function finishes execution, this return address is restored into the `rip` register and the program continues execution from the address following the called function.